 The “General Store”

-Most of the building is filled with display shelves stocked with imported goods from Europe, most of which seem to be food items.
+The new building, like the old one, is filled with display shelves stocked with imported food and other goods from Europe.
 While most of it looked very good and would be very useful if I knew how to cook, I decided I could at least get good use out of the sweet items that were available here but probably nowhere else that I knew about.

-One I have already opened and have been enjoying is the Mella Galaretka w Czekoladzie (jelly in chocolate).
-This comes with 16 rather small but very rich pieces of chocolate candy filled with a jelly that tastes like the old orange slice candy I used to enjoy when I was growing up, except that the one here has a slightly more liquid texture (like a jelly).
+The Mella Galaretka w Czekoladzie (jelly in chocolate) came with 16 rather small but very rich pieces of chocolate candy filled with orange flavored jelly.
+It reminded me of the old orange slice candy I used to enjoy when I was growing up, except that the one here has a slightly more liquid texture (like a jelly).